bluehawk27/assignment/README.md

 ## TODO
 ---
-* Expose Store interface to Mock unit tests dependant on Redis
+* Use Reis Store interface to Mock unit tests dependant on Redis
 * Complete Dockerization
 * Hash (md5, sha1) Keys so key size remains smaller.
 Currently Keys can be of any length.